SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/working_with_smes.md

 ### Understanding success metrics

 1. How will we know if the project is successful?
         * How much time does the process take now?
-What is the goal?
+        * How long should it take users to complete the process after the project is done?
         * Who is unable to complete the process now?
 How will we know if they can complete it with assistance?
         * What is the total possible population the tool is targeting? (e.g., how many